For the Northwest, climate change was hard to ignore in 2021

 “Our job right now is to slow it down as much as possible by lowering our greenhouse gas emissions as quickly as possible and preparing,” Krosby said.
 “There's so much work to be done to prepare our communities.”

 Steve Mitchell, the medical director for Harborview's emergency department, said the heat wave "taught us some valuable but painful lessons in the process."

 Hospitals started cooperating regionally and redirecting some emergency patients to prevent hospitals in harder-hit neighborhoods from being overwhelmed.

-Recent climate actions in Congress and at the global climate talks in Scotland last month seem to indicate that national and world leaders don’t have the same ideas about cooperating to help keep the planet’s climate livable.
+Recent actions in Congress and at the global climate talks in Scotland in November seem to indicate that national and world leaders haven't embraced the same lesson about cooperating to keep the planet’s climate livable.